Bryn Mawr College's website, www.brynmawr.edu, is designed with the following key audiences in mind:

-On the content side, Christian Zavisca, Digital Media Editor in the Communications Office, is the point person for developing and maintaining text, photos, and other content for your web pages.
+On the content side, Christian Zavisca, Digital Media Editor in the Communications Office, and Robin Parks, Web and Events Editor, are the point people for developing and maintaining text, photos, and other content for your web pages.

 Feel free to ask questions and seek assistance as we work to maintain and improve Bryn Mawr College's public web presence.